 It’s important to let your mammogram technologist know if you’re pregnant or think you may be pregnant.
 Although the risk to the fetus is likely extremely small, screening mammograms are usually not conducted in pregnant patients.
 When pregnant patients have a concerning physical exam, we often perform a breast ultrasound which has no ionizing radiation, with mammography only done afterwards, if needed.

 Understanding radiation from 3D mammograms

-Wake Radiology is proud to be the leading provider of 3D mammography in the greater Triangle.
-We now offer 3D mammography in Raleigh, Cary, Chapel Hill and Garner.
+Wake Radiology is proud to be the Triangle’s leader in 3D mammography and offer this serve at all of our breast imaging centers.
 This is a revolutionary breakthrough in breast cancer detection that takes more images of the breast.
 For that reason, 3D mammograms do give a slightly higher overall radiation dose, on the order of 0.5 to 1.0 mSv.

-Even with that increase over a traditional mammogram, we believe that the technology associated with 3D mammography offers the promise of more accurate detection of breast abnormalities, particularly in patients with dense breasts.
-The more comprehensive images likely mean that additional images of the breast are not necessary so that the overall radiation exposure is actually less.
+Even with that increase over a traditional mammogram, we believe that the technology associated with 3D mammography offers more accurate detection of breast abnormalities, particularly in patients with dense breasts.
+The more comprehensive and detailed images also means that that additional images of the breast are often not necessary so that the overall radiation exposure is actually less.

 Schedule Your Annual Mammogram Today

-To schedule a traditional screening mammogram or to have your first 3D mammogram, all you have to do is contact our scheduling team.
-You can call us today at 919-.232-4700 or click here to schedule your mammogram appointment.
+To schedule your annual screening mammogram today, contact our Scheduling Team at 919-.232-4700 or click here to request an appointment.
 We also have walk-in appointments and are open late and on weekends to accommodate busy schedules.
 When you come in for your mammogram, feel free to ask our mammogram technologists any additional questions you have about radiation.
 They are a knowledgeable resource for our patients.